Muhammad-Furrukh/IDL-Programming-Challenge-Submission-Muhammad-Furrukh/README.md

 - All the data is in hexadecimal format
 - The hexadecimal digits can be either in upper or lower case
 - The hexadecimal strings begin with '0x'
+- PMP configuration register data can range from 1 to 2 hex characters
+- PMP address register data can range from 1 to 9 hex characters
 - There are no semi-colons or full stops at the end of each line and no additional text apart from the data in the registers
 - **The pmp address register data in the file already contains the two least significant bits of the address, making it a 34 bit data**